bmanders716/bmanders716.github.io/cookbook.md

 Mock Goose another way.

-_Ingredients_--1Ω†lb. of pigs' fry.
+_Ingredients_--1Ì†¨b. of pigs' fry.
                Some dried and powdered sage.
                Chopped apple and onion.
-               æ pint of cider.
+               Ó†∞int of cider.
                Pepper and salt.

 _Method._--Cut the fry in slices.